stereolabs/zed-sdk/tutorials/tutorial 4 - positional tracking/README.md

 This tutorial shows how to use the ZED as a positional tracker.
 The program will loop until 1000 position are grabbed.
-We assume that you have read previous tutorials (Tutorial 1 - Opening the ZED at least).
+We assume that you have followed previous tutorials.

 ## Create a camera

-As with previous tutorial, we create, configure and open the ZED.
-In this tutorial, we choose a right handed coordinate system with Y axis going up.
-We also want to get the position (translation) in meters.<br/>
+As in previous tutorials, we create, configure and open the ZED.
-Those parameters not only refers to the positional tracking but also the depth units and depth axis.
-That is why they are located in the initialization parameters.

 ```
 // Create a ZED camera object